 These mines contain trona and nahcolite minerals.
 After mining the minerals, they go through a purification process to turn them into baking soda.

 Many stains and odors from grease, dirt, wine, and bodily fluids are acidic.
 Since baking soda contains alkali properties, baking soda on an acid-type stain causes a reaction resulting in carbon dioxide gas.
 Due to these oxidized gases, baking soda can dissolve and cleanse these stains and neutralize smells.

-Baking soda is also abrasive and can be used as a scouring powder in case you really need to put some elbow grease into a carpet stain.
-Adding water or even vinegar to baking soda can cause even more of a chemical reaction helping to remove the smudge easier.
+Baking soda is also abrasive and can be used as a scouring powder in case you need to put some elbow grease into a carpet stain.
+Adding water or even vinegar to baking soda can cause even more of a chemical reaction, helping remove the smudge more easily.
 In some cases, baking soda may even make the carpet brighter.

 Does Baking Soda Help Dry Wet Carpets?

 Baking soda can remove wetness and moisture from carpets, helping to prevent mildew or mold.

 A common way to do this is to place the baking soda on the wet areas of the carpet and then wait for it to absorb the moisture.
 Once the wetness is gone, you can vacuum it up.

 Benefits of Sprinkling Baking Soda on the Carpet

 Sprinkling baking soda onto a carpet before vacuuming will help neutralize odors from the carpet.
 It’s beneficial for getting rid of pet odors.
 The longer you can leave it on the carpet, the better, but try to leave it for at least 15 minutes before vacuuming.

 Sprinkling baking soda throughout your carpet and vacuuming it can also help freshen it and make it brighter.